sipcapture/homer-app/docs/dev/angularjs_widget_dev.md

 ======

 Create a widget module and register at least 2 components: settings and widget.
 Use `DashboardWidgetStateProvider` to set widget defaults which become part of a dashboard config when you add the widget and save the dashboard.
-Check [the documentation](https://github.com/ManifestWebDesign/angular-gridster#via-scope) to find more about the allowed configuration properties.
+Check [the documentation](https://github.com/ManifestWebDesign/angular-gridster#via-scope) to find more about the allowed UI grid configuration properties.
 ```
 $ vi a-widget/index.js